TheQuantumPhysicist/AsyncJsonRPC/README.md

 The reason for developing this library is that I needed something that I couldn't find in any other jsonrpc library, which is passing a context with every call.

 Imagine you're running an http server where you receive restful requests.
 A user might pass a request that is json-rpc.
-Given that authentication (whether it's username/password or API key) shouldn't be in the rpc-call itself, for security reasons, how would a handler know how to create a stateful response based on the user?
+Given that authentication (whether it's username/password or API key) shouldn't be in the rpc-call itself, for security reasons, how would a handler know how to create a stateful response based on the user id or authentication token?

 There are ways to solve this problem, by wrapping everything in stateful classes.
 But this doesn't only create a performance hit, but can easily create thread-safety problems and can complicate the design.